...

 Fill out an online consultation request for a FREE consultation.

-Comparative Negligence and Its Impact on Causation
+Comparative Negligence and Its Impact on Causation in Texas

-In comparative negligence jurisdictions, courts assess each party’s contribution to the accident and adjust compensation based on their degree of fault.
-If a plaintiff’s actions contributed to their injury, the court may proportionate the awarded damages.
+In comparative negligence jurisdictions like Texas, courts assess each party's contribution to the accident and adjust compensation based on their degree of fault.
+If a plaintiff's actions contributed to their injury, the court may proportionate the awarded damages.
 For instance, if a pedestrian ignored a crosswalk signal and was hit by a speeding vehicle, the driver and pedestrian may share liability.
 Establishing causation in these cases involves determining the percentage of fault attributable to each party and adjusting compensation accordingly.
 Comparative negligence emphasizes the need to thoroughly analyze all contributing factors in cases where both parties may have played a role.

 Common Types of Evidence Used to Prove Causation